kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 Here is where the story gets interesting.
 Can we set up a model so that we just feed it raw text data and it spits out some notion of constituency?
 If we could design such a model, it would be very interesting:
-1. For a start, it would be super cool: it always feels like magic to create something from nothing.
+1. For a start, it would be super impressive result: it always feels like magic to create something from nothing.
 2. We could compare lots of different variants of such models in their ability to learn constituency.
 This would hopefully tell us something about the nature of constituency in human language.